 12. Boyd, John, Chun Chang, and Bruce Smith, 2002, Deposit Insurance: A Reconsideration, Journal of Monetary Economics.

 13. Chang, Chun, 2001, The Informational Requirement on Financial Systems at Different Stages of Economic Development: The Case of South Korea, China Economic Review.

 14. Chang, Chun, and Yijiang Wang, 2000, Choosing between Up-or-Out and Spot Contracts: Human Capital Investment versus Job-Matching Considerations, Annals of Economics and Finance.

 15. Chang, Chun, 1999, Capital Structure as Optimal Contracts, North American Journal of Economics and Finance.

 16. Boyd, John H., Chun Chang, and Bruce Smith D., 1998, Moral Hazard under Commercial and Universal Banking, Journal of Money, Credit and Banking.

 18. Chang, Chun, and Yijiang Wang, 1996, Human Capital Investment under Asymmetric Information: the Pigovian Conjecture Revisited, Journal of Labor Economics.

-19. Chang, Chun, and Yijiang Wang, 1995, A Framework for Understanding Differences in Employment Stability and Human Capital Investment, Journal of Economic Behavior and Organization.
+19. Chang, Chun, and Yijiang Wang, 1995, A framework for understanding differences in labor turnover and human capital investment, Journal of Economic Behavior and Organization.

 20. Chang, Chun, and Yijiang Wang, 1994, The Nature of Township-Village Enterprises, Journal of Comparative Economics.

-21. Chang, Chun, 1993, Payout Policy, Capital Structure, and Compensation Contracts when Managers Value Control, The Review of Financial Studies.
+21. Chang, Chun, 1993, Payout Policy, Capital Structure, and Compensation Contracts when Managers Value Control, Review of Financial Studies.

-22. Chang, Chun, 1992, Capital Structure as an Optimal Contract between Employees and Investors, The Journal of Finance.
+22. Chang, Chun, 1992, Capital Structure as an Optimal Contract between Employees and Investors, Journal of Finance.

 23. Chang, Chun, and Yijiang Wang, 1992, Optimal Liquidation Rule and Debt in the Principal-Agent Model, Economics Letters.